wlcg-soc-wg/pocketsoc/README.md

 - bro
 - misp-web
 - misp-db
+- elasticsearch
+- logstash
+- kibana

 `misp-web` and `misp-db` are used from the misp-docker (XME edition) repo, part of the official MISP project, which is included as a submodule.
+`elasticsearch`, `kibana` and `logstash` are used from the docker-elk repo, https://github.com/deviantony/docker-elk, which uses the official elastic docker containers.

 ## Networks